Frequently Asked Questions

 At which facility will my surgery be performed?

-Our surgeons operate at several hospitals and surgery centers in Genesee County.
+Our surgeons operate at several hospitals and surgery centers in Genesee and Oakland County.
 The specific facility for your surgery will be determined at the time your surgery is scheduled and most often depends on your health insurance.

 How soon after my appointment will I have my surgery?

 Typically, your surgery will be scheduled anywhere from the next day up to approximately 2 weeks after your appointment, depending upon medical priority and scheduling availability.

 The hospital’s availability as well as any assistant surgeon’s schedules all must be coordinated in order to choose the date that best accommodates your needs.
 You can assist in this process by knowing in advance dates that you are not available for your surgery and communicating these dates to your surgical scheduler so that she can avoid these dates.